 Fantasy Baseball 2020: What to expect in 2020?

-The season officially began last night, but most teams will be making their debut today or tonight.
+It’s not really a surprise that there’s a big overlap between sports fans and those who gamble.
+Gambling and sports go hand in hand like peanut butter and jelly — both of them have high risks and high stakes which gets the adrenaline pumping.
+They’re also extremely passionate about sports and gambling — so passionate, in fact, that they go on VPNCompass just to find out how they can access Roobet!
+Fantasy sports is just the perfect combination of gambling and sports so even though the season officially began last night, it’s not too late to get your team together!
+Most teams will be making their debut today or tonight.
 So, now seems as good a time as any to finally address fantasy baseball in 2020.
 Those of you that have been following the site know I haven’t been focusing on the here and now for awhile.
 Part of that is by design.
 I honestly thought the here and now would never get here.
 However, I have organized a few thoughts about how the current state of being will affect fantasy baseball this year.

 Questions about format

 There is only really one question that matters as it pertains to format: free or not free.
 I play in a few leagues every year and none of those leagues treated the abbreviated season in the same way.
 Some leagues switched formats because a head to head format didn’t make any sense.
 Some of them kept it the same and just went about it the best way they could.
 Either way, that’s not the question that most fantasy players ask themselves going into the season and it’s not the most interesting question now.